IsraelOrtuno/Eavquent/readme.md

 $user->save();
 ```

-In this case we are assuming that the entity already exists into the database, `Propertier` also works creating a model from scratch:
+In the example above we are assuming that the entity already exists into the database, `Propertier` also works when creating fresh models:

 ```php
 $user = new User(['name' => 'Joe');